Proton Therapy for Prostate Cancer

 Understanding Risk Stratification

-Several factors are used for risk stratification of prostate cancer, some of which are discussed below.
+Several factors are used for prostate cancer risk stratification, some of which are discussed below.

 Prostate Specific Antigen (PSA) is a cornerstone of prostate cancer, used in screening, risk stratification, and disease surveillance.
 PSA is a protein made by prostate cells (including normal and cancerous prostate cells) and is detected in a blood sample.